joaopedrocyrino/base-back-node-graphql/README.md

-# BASE PROJECT USING NODE, TYPESCRIPT AND GRAPHQL
+# BASE PROJECT USING NODE, TYPESCRIPT AND GRAPHQL <!-- omit in toc -->

+This projecct is a template for graphql api's on node